dimtoneff/ComfyUI-Saveaswebp/README.md

 # ComfyUI-Saveaswebp
-Save a picture as Webp file in Comfy + Workflow loading
+Save a picture as Webp (+optional JPEG) file in Comfy + Workflow loading

 ## Warning: